finitemobius/emdata/coordinate_systems.md

 Other coordinate systems may be supported by software utilities, but the systems above shall be understood universally.

 ## Coordinates and Vector Components
-Coordinates and vectors components for a single dataset don't necessarily need to use the same coordinate systems.
+Coordinate and vector components for a single dataset don't necessarily need to use the same coordinate systems.
 For example, a far-field pattern expressed in spherical coordinates may have columns defining _x_, _y_, or _z_ polzarizations.

 [1]:https://github.com/finitemobius/emdata
 [2]:https://www.amazon.com/Time-Harmonic-Electromagnetic-Fields-Roger-Harrington/dp/047120806X